hpi-schul-cloud/schulcloud-server/config/Readme.md

 ### Auto deployment (overriding and setting additional values)

-We have 2 sources that can fullfill and add envirements.
+We have 2 sources that can fullfill and add environments.
 One is our auto deployment repository that can set environment values directly over config.jsons.
 The other source fetches secrets for .dev systems from gitHub, or 1password for productions.

 We only add values to it if we need them.
 If we want the default values from default.schema.json, on all production like systems (dev, ref, production), they shouldn't be added to configurations in autodeployment.
-> Over this way we can reduce the total amount of envirement values in production pods.
+> Over this way we can reduce the total amount of environment values in production pods.

 <https://github.com/hpi-schul-cloud/dof_app_deploy/blob/main/ansible/group_vars/all/config.yml>